 The Group leases property to third parties consisting mainly of retail outlets, offices, warehouses and other structures.
 Rents are predominantly set in EUR in the rental contracts.

-The Group owns 10 office buildings in the Netherlands which are leased to tenants on fixed long-term rental agreements.
+The Group owns 10 office buildings and a cinema complex in the Netherlands which are leased to tenants on fixed long-term rental agreements.
 Based on the rental agreements the contracted revenue is as described in the table below.